hyosung11/Launch-School/Courses/JS109/written_assessment.md

-# JS109 Written Assessment Answer Cheat Sheet
+# JS109 Written Assessment Topics, Practice Questions & Sample Answers

-## 1. declarations, initialization, assignment, and re-assignment
+## 1. Declarations, initialization, assignment, and re-assignment

-The global variable `x` is declared and initialized to the string `'x'`.
+On line 1, the global variable `x` is declared and initialized to the string `'x'`.
-The global variable `y` is declared and references the array/object `y`.
+On line 2, he global variable `y` is declared and references the array/object `y`.

-The variable `z` is reassigned to the `z`.
+On line 3, the variable `z` is reassigned to the `z`.

-## 2. variable scope, especially how variables interact with function definitions and blocks
+## 2. Variable scope, especially how variables interact with function definitions and blocks

 1. Outer scope variables can be accessed by the inner scope.
 2. Inner scope variables cannot be accessed by the outer scope.